kulvirs/concurrency-problems/producer-consumer-finite-buffer/README.md

 2) If a consumer thread arrives while the buffer is empty, it blocks until a producer adds a new item.
 3) If a producer arrives when the buffer is full, it blocks until a consumer removes an item.

-Python's synchronized queue [documentation](https://docs.python.org/3/library/queue.html) confirms that all three of these conditions hold for Solution 1.
-In a synchronized queue, only one thread at any given time can modify the queue, the put() method will "block if necessary until a free slot is available", and the get() method will also "block if necessary until an item is available".
+Python's synchronized queue [documentation](https://docs.python.org/3/library/queue.html) confirms that one thread at any given time can modify the queue, the put() method will "block if necessary until a free slot is available", and the get() method will also "block if necessary until an item is available".
 Similarly, the Tour of Go section on [buffered channels](https://tour.golang.org/concurrency/3) states that "sends to a buffered channel block only when the buffer is full.
 Receives block when the buffer is empty."
 Therefore we can conclude that both solutions are correct in their implementation.
 The results of Test 1 also back up this claim, as we can see that items are not removed until there is something in the buffer to remove, and items are not placed in the full buffer until something is removed.